Amy-Liao/COVID-19-Forecast/README.md

 ## Description of the model
 “main” is where the data preprocessing function and model training function are called.
 The model for cases prediction is linear regression.

 For the data preprocessing, the independent variable is the date and the dependent one is the cases.
 The date is converted to integer starting from 0.

-For the model training, only the last 70% data is selected as independent variable to eliminate the extreme value at the beginning of the virus outbreak.
+For the model training, only the last 70% data is selected to eliminate the extreme value at the beginning of the virus outbreak.